tdwg/bdq/tg2/_review/docs/intro/index.md

 ## 1 Introduction

-Biodiversity Data Quality (BDQ) Core, hereafter referred to as 'BDQ Core', consists of 1) specifications of data quality tests that can be implemented to provide reproducible results from a given set of input data and test parameters, 2) a generic fitness for use framework (bdqffdq:) whose terms and semantics are embodied in an ontology, 3) a set of controlled vocabularies for the terms bdqffdq:DataQualityDimension, bdqffdq:Enhancement, and bdqffdq:Criterion, 4) a supporting vocabulary of terms (bdq:) used in the specification of the previously mentioned tests, 5) an exemplar data set to use as input for validation of the behavior of implementations of the previously mentioned tests, 6) a guide to implementation of the tests,  7) a guide to the interpretation of the results of the tests, and 8) a guide to the bdqffdq: Framework for describing data quality.
+Biodiversity Data Quality (BDQ) Core, hereafter referred to as 'BDQ Core', consists of 1) specifications of data quality tests that can be implemented to provide reproducible results from a given set of input data and test parameters, 2) a generic fitness for use framework (bdqffdq:) whose terms and semantics are embodied in the Framework Ontology, 3) a set of controlled vocabularies for the terms bdqffdq:DataQualityDimension, bdqffdq:Enhancement, and bdqffdq:Criterion, 4) a supporting vocabulary of terms (bdq:) used in the specification of the previously mentioned tests, 5) an exemplar data set to use as input for validation of the behavior of implementations of the previously mentioned tests, 6) a guide to implementation of the tests,  7) a guide to the interpretation of the results of the tests, and 8) a guide to the Framework Ontology for describing data quality.

 Not part of BDQ Core, but dependent on it, is an exemplar implementation of the tests, written in Java&#174;, the behavior of which has been validated against the uses the previously mentioned validation data set.